Clarissa Caldwell Lathrop: Utica Lunatic Asylum incarceration and release

 Lathrop feared that Miss Hamlo, a boarder in her mother's house, was poisoning her.
 Lathrop was obsessed with a Mr. Zell, a former lover who married another woman after Lathrop rejected him.
 After repenting her decision to reject Zell, Lathrop became convinced that Hamlo was in alliance with Zell's wife.
 After Lathrop began seeing Zell everywhere, she believed he had divorced, and would now marry her if Lathrop survived Hamlo's poisonings.
 When Lathrop's life was saved on two occasions by friends, she took some of the aconite-poisoned tea to a chemist for analysis, as she sought reliable proof before making open charges against any one.
 At the instigation of a doctor who was in sympathy with the plot to incarcerate Lathrop, she went to Utica to consult Dr. John P. Gray, Superintendent of the State Lunatic Asylum in Utica, New York.
 Instead of seeing Grey, upon her arrival, she was incarcerated with the insane, without the commitment papers required by law, and kept a prisoner at the asylum for 26 months.

-She was sent to the asylum at the insistence of her mother and sisters, who lived in Rochester, and who asserted that Lathrop was suffering from the delusion that somebody was trying to poison her.
+She was sent to the Utica Lunatic Asylum at the insistence of her mother and sisters, who lived in Rochester, and who asserted that Lathrop was suffering from the delusion that somebody was trying to poison her.
 Her answer was that it was not a delusion, that somebody was endeavoring to poison her.
 But she was willing to accept proof to the contrary, which was also evidence that there was no delusion.
 Nonetheless, her incarceration ensued.
 By the time Lathrop was admitted to the asylum, she was 32 years old and unmarried despite engagements to two different men.
 Her first engagement was broken off by her fiancé due to cold feet and her second betrothed died from consumption.